javedali-dev/data-structure-and-algorithms/src/LinkedList/README.md

 ### 12. Conclusion
 LinkedList is an amazing Data Structure if you are looking for flexibility and dynamic in nature.
-In the beginning, while you started to learning LinkedList it feels a little intuitive but once you understand the logic of all the common operations it becomes clear to you that what are the steps I need to follow in order to do certain operations.
+In the beginning, while you started to learning LinkedList it feels a little intuitive but once you understand the logic of all the common operations it becomes clear to you that what are the steps I need to follow in order to do certain operations.You also can introduce some more operations like peek of LinkedList or keep track of the current size of LinkedList.
+If you want to look into the entire code you can check it on this [page](https://github.com/javedali-dev/data-structure-and-algorithms/blob/master/src/LinkedList/LinkedList.java).

 If still, you have some doubt you can refer to this [playlist](https://www.youtube.com/playlist?list=PLpPXw4zFa0uKKhaSz87IowJnOTzh9tiBk) where I mostly learn from.
 See you in the next post.